+Note:

-Note: Training tuition and training paid through a contract are separate pots of money and are not included in the \$5,000 maximum.
-Training has its own maximum of \$10,000 lifetime.
-However, educational expenses such as books, fees, certifications, licensing, tools, and admission fees related to training are supports subject to the \$5,000 maximum.
+- Training costs, whether it be tuition paid through an ITA, or training paid through a contract, are separate pots of money from supportive services and are not included in the \$10,000 maximum. - Training has its own maximum of \$15,000 lifetime. - Educational expenses such as books, fees, certifications, licensing, tools, and admission fees related to training are supports that count toward the supportive services maximum. - Direct-to-Participant Career Services have a \$10,000 maximum in concert with supportive services. - The maximum that a participant can receive is \$25,000, although this level of funding is not an entitlement.
+All funding is dependent on the individual's employment plan and on the amount of funding available.